-The current proposed scoping process, whilst providing a good opportunity for multiple stakeholders to discuss the application, is insufficient as it lacks further review/confirmation relating to the site-specific study requirements and other mandatory information requirements.
+SSROC considers that the proposed scoping process provides a good opportunity for multiple stakeholders to discuss the application.
+But is insufficient as it lacks a further review/confirmation relating to the site-specific study requirements and other mandatory information requirements.

-As is outlined in Figure 2, there is currently no feedback process in between when the rezoning authority provides feedback relating to the proposal's strategic consistency and site-specific study requirements and the application being lodged by the proponent.
+As outlined in Figure 2, there would be no feedback process in between when the rezoning authority provides feedback relating to the proposal's strategic consistency and site-specific study requirements and the application being lodged by the proponent.
 It is noted that checking to ensure the application adequately meets the study requirements issued by the rezoning application is currently proposed during the lodgement phase (after lodgement).
-Council proposes that this part of the process should instead be undertaken prior to lodgement.
+SSROC proposes that this part of the process should instead be undertaken prior to lodgement to maintain public confidence in the planning system.

 It is also noted that the Scoping stage should address matters related to the rezoning application itself, and not a proposed future development scheme.
-Waverley Council often receives planning proposals with building schemes developed to a development application level.
+Planning proposals are received with building schemes developed to a development application level.
 This is a waste of the proponent's time and resources, as well as irrelevant for Council to consider, as the planning proposal seeks to amend only the development standards and controls, rather than seek approval for a specific development.
-Clarification from the DPE about the correct nature of a Scoping Report is recommended, which emphasises urban design and the demonstration of a range of potential built form outcomes under any proposed development standards and controls, rather than a nominated concept scheme as such.
+Clarification from the DPE about the correct nature of a Scoping Report is recommended, which emphasises urban design and the demonstration of a range of potential built form outcomes under any proposed development standards and controls, rather than a nominated concept scheme.